 Q: Do chemicals leach from your CRYSTAL GEYSER® ALPINE SPRING WATER® if the bottles are stored in the sun or in a hot car?

 A: No. Claims that plastic bottled water containers stored in warm environments (e.g. a hot automobile) “leach” chemicals is not based in science and are simply not true.
 These allegations have been perpetuated by the internet and media hype and only serve to frighten and confuse consumers.
-Plastic bottled water containers (PET) are used by many companies because they are approved by the FDA approved, and are safe, recyclable, and durable for use in the food and beverage industry.
+Plastic bottled water containers (PET) are used by many companies because they are approved by the FDA, and are safe, recyclable, and durable for use in the food and beverage industry.

 Q: Is it safe to freeze your CRYSTAL GEYSER® ALPINE SPRING WATER®?
 Are chemicals leaching into the water from the bottle when frozen?

 A: The FDA has reviewed testing data and concluded the PET containers do not leach harmful amounts of substances into their contents under normal conditions of use.
-There are no dangers inherent in freezing PET bottles and absolutely no truth to the claims that harmful chemicals are leached when PET bottles when frozen.
+There are no dangers inherent in freezing PET bottles and there is absolutely no truth to the claims that harmful chemicals are leached when PET bottles are frozen.
 The real concern about freezing bottles is that the frozen water makes the bottle more brittle and easier to break if you drop it.
 That is probably why some companies tell customers not to freeze bottles.
 Plastic bottled water containers (PET) are used by many companies because they are FDA approved, and are safe, recyclable, and durable for use in the food and beverage industry.

 Q: Do cancer causing chemicals, like phthalates, leach from CRYSTAL GEYSER® ALPINE SPRING WATER® into the water?